 CMAOntario Male Artist Of The Year Aaron Allen – who also won Album Of The Year for Highway Mile – joins me on the latest In The Country episode to chat about his big wins, his music career. writing songs from the heart, recording music with his wife Aimee (current release “Just Getting By”) & much more!

-This month, our feature video from Patrice Whiffen at Country Music Junkies profiles Canadian country music artist, Paige Rutledge!
-Paige talks about her unique country sound, the story behind her single, “Take Me Back To Tiki,” and MORE!
+This month, our feature video from Patrice Whiffen at Country Music Junkies profiles Canadian country music singer/songwriter, Jessica Sole!
+Jessica talks about staying busy during the pandemic, her fresh new sound, her brand new tune, “Think Of Us,” and turning up the ‘yeehaw instruments’!
 For more information about Country Music Junkies, visit www.countrymusicjunkies.com.

 This section of the newsletter is comprised of news stories, press releases and links to Internet articles that are sent in by our members who believe they will be of general interest to the membership.
 We include them as a courtesy to our members but do not verify or edit their content.
 Their inclusion does not constitute an endorsement by the CMAOntario nor do their contents reflect the views or opinions of the CMAOntario.
 If you would like to have something included in the newsletter, please send us a short synopsis, a photo or graphic and the hotlink that can be included in the news listing.
 Submissions can be sent to email@example.com.
 Please make sure the Subject Line reads “For inclusion in the CMAOntario Newsletter”. […]